 Like federal income taxes, self-employment taxes are a pay-as-you-go system.
 That’s why employers withhold federal and state income taxes and FICA taxes from each paycheck rather than having you write a big check to the IRS at the end of the year with your tax return.
 When you’re self-employed, you’re required to make quarterly estimated payments if you owe taxes of $1,000 or more.

 IRS Form 1040-ES includes a worksheet on Page 6 for calculating your estimated self-employment tax, as well as your deduction for one-half of your self-employment taxes.
 You can use Form 1040-ES to calculate both your estimated self-employment tax and estimated income tax for the year, divide them by four, and pay them in four equal installments.
-Those installments are due on April 15th, June 15th, September 15th, and January 15th of the following year.
+Those installments are due on April 15, June 15, September 15, and January 15 of the following year.
+(For tax year 2019, first-quarter taxes have been extended to July 15, 2020, but second-quarter taxes are still due on June 15, 2020.)
 These due dates move to the following business day if the 15th falls on a weekend or holiday.

 You can make your quarterly estimated payments online using IRS Direct Pay or by mailing a check with the vouchers included with Form 1040-ES.